JsonGallagher/ai-summary-chrome-extension/README.md

 ### API Key Configuration

-1. Within the project directory, create a `.env` file.
+1. Within the openai-server directory, create a `.env` file.
 2. Add the following line, replacing `<your-api-key>` with your actual OpenAI API key:

    ```env